Failure and Recovery Testing

 Using virtbench CLI

-# Clean up FAR resources
+# Clean up FAR resources after a recovery test

 virtbench failure-recovery \